h1

 2004 – UCMP Samuel Welles Fund, Origin and evolution of pneumaticity, $1000

-2004 – UC Museum of Paleontology, The canalis supramedullaris of sauropods, $299
+2004 – University of California Museum of Paleontology, The canalis supramedullaris of sauropods, $299

-2003 – UC Dept. of Integrative Biology, Evolution of pneumaticity in dinosaurs, $200
+2003 – University of California Dept. of Integrative Biology, Evolution of pneumaticity in dinosaurs, $200

-2000 – OU Graduate Student Senate, Evolution of pneumaticity in sauropods, $100
+2000 – University of Oklahoma Graduate Student Senate, Evolution of pneumaticity in sauropods, $100

 2013 – Mega Brands America, Inc., Theresa Wong, fact checking and proofing art for upcoming product